 Our now historic website was written in HTML and was designed by Tim Druly (timdruly.com).
 Thanks are also due to Jacline Derrider who took over after Tim.
 We appreciate their work to get us on the internet.

-Some day missionpeakreporter.org will disappear, but for now it seems to have been re-born.
-It will no longer be updated.
+We think that missionpeakreporter.org has disappeared and will longer be updated.
 See the original website of Mission Peak Heritage Foundation on the Wayback Machine.
 The first snapshot is dated 2013.